Philipp-Sc/Philipp-Sc.github.io/about.md

 permalink: /about/
 ---

-* Bachelor Computer Science graduate at the Technical University Dortmund</li>
+* Bachelor Computer Science graduate at the Technical University Dortmund
 * Minor economics

 * Data Scientist at QuinScape GmbH